thainamhoang/adasite/index.md

 Some genres, such as
 "Black-and-white" or "Animation," do not directly relate to the plot but rather to the style or technique of the movie.
-The presence of subgenres like "Romantic Drama" complicates the genre landscape, as they often represent a mixture of primary genres,
+The presence of subgenres like "Romantic Drama" complicates the situation, as they often represent a mixture of primary genres,
 <u>making it difficult to maintain clear distinctions</u>.
 Even among the most popular genres,
 we observe unnecessary entanglement.
 For instance, while "Comedy" and "Drama" are distinct in the emotions they evoke, genres like "Science-Fiction" or "Crime" often overlap with